To download the Constitution & Bylaws as a document click here: NABJCC_Bylaws_FINAL AMENDMENTS ADOPTED 5 20 2021docx

 Section 2.
 Ad hoc committees may be formed at the discretion of the Board Each Ad hoc committee shall be established at the pleasure of the Board and shall expire at a time determined by the Board.

 Section 3.
 Membership to a committee will be open to all categories of NABJ-CC membership.
 The number of members serving on a committee may be determined by the Committee Chair and the limitation is subject to the approval of the Board of Directors.
-The Nominating & Bylaws Committee is excepted from Board approval.
-The Nominating & Bylaws Committee composition requires approval by a voice vote of the Full Membership present at a regular meeting.
+The Constitution & Bylaws Committee is excepted from Board approval.
+The Constitution & Bylaws Committee composition is reported to the Full Membership present at a regular meeting.